AbstractBorderStudio/CI2024_poetry_installation_guide/README.md

 ![](imgs/p6.png)

 You're all done now!
-Try some code and che if all the file works
+Try some code and che if all the file works.